cfloersch/AnsibleVault/README.md

 # AnsibleVault

 This tool is designed to give to windows and mac users the same `ansible-vault` capability available to linux users.
-It is written in Java and requires the unlimited jce policy files.
+It is written in Java and requires the unlimited jce policy files and at least Java 1.8.

 To install this distribution simply extract the zip file into a directory of your choosing and ensure that directory is in your PATH.